 Optional flags: --read-only for safe browsing, --debug for verbose logging, namespace filtering to limit exposed services.

-Setup difficulty: Low-Medium.
+Setup difficulty: Low.
 If you’re already authenticated with Azure CLI, it’s one command.
+The MCP Bundle makes it even easier for Claude Desktop users — download the .mcpb file and drag it into Extensions.
 The namespace filtering is genuinely useful — you can limit the server to just the services you need, reducing the tool surface for your agent.

 What Works Well

-One server to rule them all.
-While AWS makes you pick from 66 separate servers and Google requires connecting to 18 separate endpoints, Azure gives you one npx command and 47+ services.
+276 tools across 57 services in one server.
+While AWS makes you pick from 66 separate servers and Google requires connecting to 18 separate endpoints, Azure gives you one npx command and 57 services with 276 tools — up from 170+ tools / 47+ services in v1.x.
 The namespace system lets you scope down to what you need.
 For teams using multiple Azure services, this is significantly less configuration overhead.

-Three package managers, consistent behavior. npm, NuGet, and pip all install the same server with the same tools.
-Microsoft built for the ecosystem their developers actually use — not just Node.js.
+Five distribution methods, consistent behavior. npm, NuGet, pip, Docker, and MCP Bundle all install the same server with the same tools.
+Microsoft built for every ecosystem their developers actually use.

 What Doesn’t Work Well

-Some tools are surprisingly thin.
-“Azure Functions” gives you functionapp for listing functions — but not deploying, invoking, or managing them.
+Some tools are still thin.
+Despite growing from 170+ to 276 tools, some services still feel shallow — “Azure Functions” gives you functionapp for listing functions but not deploying or invoking them.
 “AKS” lists clusters but doesn’t interact with workloads.
-Several services feel like they ship the “list” operation and stop there.
-AWS’s 66 servers tend to go deeper on each service.
+AWS’s 68 servers tend to go deeper on individual services.

 Enterprise features can be friction.
 Elicitation prompts mean sensitive operations pause for user confirmation.
 Great for security, but agents in automated pipelines will hit walls unless you explicitly disable safety features (which Microsoft warns against).
 The enterprise-first design has trade-offs for autonomous agent workflows.